Dynamic self-loops in networks of passive and active binary elements: Role of the race condition rules

-Here, we focus on the well-behaved models introduced in the main text, namely reciprocal, constant-columns, constant-rows, and ferromagnetic couplings.
+Here, we focus on the well-behaved models introduced in the main text, namely symmetric, constant-columns, constant-rows, and ferromagnetic interactions.
 We have shown that self-loops are forbidden for all these classes when hysterons flip one by one (rules $0$, $1$ and $1'$).
 Here, we analyze the probability of finding self-loops and the self-loop size distributions when race conditions are resolved with rule $2$.

-Let us first focus on reciprocal, constant-columns, and constant-rows couplings.
+Let us first focus on symmetric, constant-columns, and constant-rows interactions.
 We find that all self-loops have size $L=2$, independently of the model (not shown here).
-The presence of $2$-cycles is a well-known feature for reciprocally-coupled spins where all unstable spins flip simultaneously \cite{hopfield1982neural, nutzel1993subtle, eissfeller1994mean}, which is generally called synchronous or parallel update in the context of spin glasses and neural networks.
+The presence of $2$-cycles is a well-known feature for symmetrically-coupled spins where all unstable spins flip simultaneously \cite{hopfield1982neural, nutzel1993subtle, eissfeller1994mean}, which is generally called synchronous or parallel update in the context of spin glasses and neural networks.
 Second, the probability $P_{sl}$ of finding at least one $L=2$ self-loop for any $H$ increases as a power law for $NJ_0 \ll 1$, and saturates toward a constant value with $J_0$ for $NJ_0 \gg 1$ (Figs. \ref{fig:well_behaved_rule2}), which asymptotes to $1$ as $N$ increases (Figs. \ref{fig:well_behaved_rule2}-insets)

-Finally, for purely ferromagnetic couplings, we find no self-loops when race conditions are resolved with rule $2$.
-It suggests that the $2$-cycles emerging with rule $2$ are more related to the presence of antiferromagnetic interactions than to non-symmetric ones, which is very different than in the case where hysterons flip one by one.
+Finally, for purely ferromagnetic interactions, we find no self-loops when race conditions are resolved with rule $2$, which suggests that the $2$-cycles emerging with rule $2$ are more related to the presence of antiferromagnetic interactions than to non-symmetric ones, which is very different than in the case where hysterons flip one by one.